-• When vCenter is configured to use Active Directory Federation Services (ADFS) as the identity provider and Multi-Factor Authentication (MFA) is enabled on the ADFS server, domain users are unable to authenticate to vCenter through PowerCLI.
+When vCenter is configured to use a supported external identity and authentication provider such as ADFS, EntraID or Ping and Multi-Factor Authentication (MFA) is enabled, domain users are unable to authenticate to vCenter through PowerCLI.

 Authentication fails with "Invalid username or password".

-• This is expected behavior.
-When MFA is enforced on an ADFS server, the Connect-VIServer cmdlet expects a SAML token to authenticate a domain user.
+This is expected behavior.
+When MFA is enforced, the Connect-VIServer cmdlet expects a SAML token to authenticate a domain user on a supported external provider such as:

-• When MFA is enforced on an ADFS server, the New-OauthSecurityContext cmdlet is needed to login to the ADFS server and get an OAuth token.
+When MFA is enforced on a supported external provider such as ADFS, EntraID or Ping, the New-OauthSecurityContext cmdlet is needed to login to the external server and get an OAuth token.
 Then, the New-VISamlSecurityContext cmdlet is needed to translate the OAuth token to a SAML token.
 Once the SAML token is generated, Connect-VIServer can authenticate the domain user with the SAML token.

 Connect to a vCenter Server System Configured for an External Identity Provider